inspaya/istemlabs/_courses/software-engineering-beginner-course-l.md

 This course runs for a total duration of 24 hours (23 paid hours + 1 FREE hour).

 ## Prerequisites
-To participate in this course, students need to be familiar with how to use the command line, version control system as well as ……
+To participate in this course, students must demonstrate competence in the following concepts:
+  1. Using the command line/terminal/shell
+  2. Using a text editor and/or I.D.E
+  3. Using Git (i.e. everyday) commands and setting up a repository on Github.com, Bitbucket.org, Gitlab.com or similar cloud-based VCS platform.

 ## Certification
 Upon successful completion of this course, participants will be awarded the “iSTEMLabsAfrica Software Engineering: Beginner Course I” certificate.

 ## Cost
-The cost of this course is Forty-Six Thousand Naira Only
+The cost of this course is Forty-Six Thousand Naira Only.

 ## Course Content
  1. 1hr - iSTEMLabsAfrica Digital Awareness Health Check (FREE)